cool-dev-code/WhatsApp-Web/README.md

-## 🗞 daily.dev
+## 🗞 About

-> daily.dev is an open-source browser extension that helps developers stay updated with the latest programming news 👩‍💻
+> WhatsApp-Web is an open-source Chrome browser extension which help users to switch full screen

-It collects and ranks articles from hundreds of unique publications to help developers stay updated with the latest tech news.
-You can bookmark posts, sync your data across devices, and read later whenever you want.
-It works offline and has a progressive web app (PWA) for mobile.
+It does not read your messages or expose your privacy

 At daily.dev we care about: